Solomon Islands vs New Zealand - Football Match Report - March 30, 2022

 New Zealand made it to the World Cup playoffs after beating the Solomon Islands 5-0 in the final of the Oceania qualifying tournament in Doha on Wednesday to keep their hopes alive of reaching the final for the first time in 12 years.

-Chris Wood doubled New Zealand’s lead six minutes before the break, before Bill Tuiloma’s header eased the pressure after a frantic start, in a pinpoint cross from Tim Payne after being unmarked in the six-yard box. was going.
+Bill Tuiloma’s header at the far post eased the pressure after a frantic start, before Chris Wood doubled New Zealand’s lead six minutes before the break, rising into a pinpoint cross.
+Tim Payne After being left unmarked in the six-yard box.

 – Don’t have ESPN? get instant access

-Joe Bell Scored straight from a corner after the restart, his shot crawling over the back post after slipping through the goalkeeper Philip MangoThe fingers of
+Joe Bell scored straight from a corner after the restart, his shot crawling over the back post after slipping through goalkeeper Philip Mango’s fingers.

 Read Full News